-This Section applies to Development Applications assessed under the Environmental Planning and Assessment Act 1979, Complying Development Applications assessed under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or Council's Complying codes (see Section 9.5.2) and applications under State Environmental Planning Policy (Transport and Infrastructure) 2021.
-This includes alterations and additions to residential Development, which may include internal work as well as extensions to the existing main structure, or changes to outbuildings, sheds or garages.
+This Section applies to Development Applications assessed under the EPA Act, Complying Development Applications assessed under the SEPP (Exempt and Complying Development Codes) (see Section 9.5.2) and applications under SEPP (Transport and Infrastructure).
+This includes alterations and additions to residential development, which may include internal work as well as extensions to the existing main structure, or changes to outbuildings, sheds or garages.

-This Section also covers renovations that do not require Development Consent or a Complying Development certificate.
-Development consent is not required to maintain an existing structure.
-For example, the replacement of windows, doors and ceilings may involve the removal of asbestos but does not constitute Development under the Environmental Planning and Assessment Act 1979.
+This Section also covers renovations that do not require Development Consent or a Complying Development Certificate.
 In these instances, Council has an educative role in providing owners and occupiers with advice and information about the identification and safe management of asbestos.